V. Olympiad Stockholm 1912 Football Tournament

 NB: other sources erroneously give Traneberg or Råsunda as the venue for

-this match; the reported goal scorers for Austria differ wildly from
+to host it); the reported goal scorers for Austria differ wildly from

 Consolation Tournament Final (Match for Fifth Place)